michaeldzjap/react-signature-pad-wrapper/README.md

 ```
 npm run build:example
 ```
-Then open `example/index.html` in a browser of yout choice.
+Then open `example/index.html` in a browser of your choice.